Office of Research Integrity

 (1) Documents receipt of the application

 (2) Reviews the application for completeness, accuracy, regulatory compliance and congruency with previous applications.
 If the application is incomplete or if it is noted that there are some discrepancies with what has been reported in the past, the IRB staff will contact the study coordinator regarding the deficiencies.
 Incomplete or incorrect applications may need to be returned electronically to the study contact for editing.

 b) Study personnel listed on the application are checked against the Compliance Office database to ensure that the required institutional training has been completed.
 The IRB will notify Principal Investigator in writing that continuation approval will not be released until documentation is received by the IRB that the training has been completed.

-c) Once the administrative review is complete, the application is sent to the Primary Reviewer (IRB Chair) for review.
+c) Once the administrative review is complete, the application is sent to the Primary Reviewer (IRB Chair/Vice-Chair) for review.
 The IRB Reviewer Checklist for Continuing Review Full Board and expedited Protocols is sent to the primary reviewer for reference in completing the review.

 D. Review by the Primary Reviewer (Chair/Vice-Chair)